EdwardDeaver/ControlMyLights/README.md

 # TwitchChatLightControl
 Using Twitch Chat to control my lights.
-This project is built around Middlware Messaging paradigm.
+This project is built around Message Oriented Middleware model.

 ## Distinct Parts of the application: